mb0/xelf-old/DESIGN.md

 declaration symbols in expression arguments.

 Dynamic expressions start with a literal or sub expression.
-Dynamic expressions starting with a type are transformed to a normal expression with the predefined name 'as', and starting with any other literal the name 'dyn' is used.
-Dynamic expressions starting with nested expression must resolve resolve that first expression before a resolver can be selected.
+Dynamic expressions starting with a literal or sub expression are transformed to a normal expression with the predefined name 'dyn'.

+The default 'dyn' resolver again delegates to other resolvers based on the arguments.
+If the first argument is a type the expression is treated as the 'as' type conversion and constructor resolver.
+For other literals a appropriate combination operator is used if available.
+Users can redefine and reuse the 'dyn' resolver to add custom delegations.

 Dynamic expressions fill an otherwise corner-case of the syntax with a configurable way to provide syntax sugar for common type casting or literal operations.